gera2ld/jsqrgen/README.rst

 Documentation
 -------------
+There will be a global variable :code:`qrgen` with methods below:

 - *function* qrgen.canvas( *options* )

   This is a function to build a QRCanvas object with a QRCode and a canvas built inside.